Modern display of the Confederate battle flag: State seals

-The Alabamian coat of arms features the Confederate battle flag's saltire in its design.
+The Alabama coat of arms features the Confederate battle flag's saltire in its design.
 Like Texas, the saltire on the coat of arms represents one of the five countries that have held sovereignty over part or all of Alabama.

-The shield of the Confederacy was found in the Rotunda of the Florida Capitol, together with those of France, Spain, Great Britain, and the United States – all of them treated equally as "nations" that Florida was part of or governed by.
+The shield of the Confederacy was found in the rotunda of the Florida Capitol, together with those of France, Spain, Great Britain, and the United States—all of them treated equally as "nations" of which Florida was a part.
 The five flags "that have flown in Florida" were included on the official Senate seal, displayed prominently in the Senate chambers, on its stationery, and throughout the Capitol.
 On October 19, 2015, the Senate agreed to change the seal to remove the Confederate battle flag.
 The new (2016) Senate seal has only the flags of the United States and Florida.

 Vehicle license plates

 In Alabama, Georgia, Louisiana, Mississippi, South Carolina, and Tennessee, vehicle owners can request a state-issued license plate featuring the Sons of Confederate Veterans logo, which incorporates the square Confederate battle flag.

 In 1998, a North Carolina appellate court upheld the issuance of such license plates in the case Sons of Confederate v.
 DMV, noting: "We are aware of the sensitivity of many of our citizens to the display of the Confederate flag.
 Whether the display of the Confederate flag on state-issued license plates represents sound public policy is not an issue presented to this Court in this case.
 That is an issue for our General Assembly."

 In 2015, the dispute over Texas vanity plates that would have displayed the logo ended up before the United States Supreme Court.
 In its decision in Walker v.
 Texas Division, Sons of Confederate Veterans, the court ruled that license plates are governmental speech, so the government may decide what to have printed on them.
 Texas's refusal to issue flag-emblazoned license plates therefore didn't violate petitioners' right to free speech.

 In 2015, Virginia recalled its vanity plates with the Confederate flag emblem pictured within the logo of the Sons of Confederate Veterans.
 To holders of SCV plates, the state mailed replacements without the emblem.
 The old design with the emblem was invalidated, and driving with such Virginia tags was made a misdemeanor similar to driving an unlicensed vehicle.
 However, in October 2015, an SCV legal team tried fighting the ban in court.